QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 {% endhighlight %}

-Which will select the body of your HTML document, then select any paragraph elements within it (they do not have to exist yet), and binds a set of data to them – in this case, a short array of numbers. `enter()` then selects the nodes which will need to be created – and we add a new paragraph, whose text depends on the data paired with it.
+This will select the body of your HTML document, then select any paragraph elements within it, and bind a set of data to them – in this case, a short array of numbers.
+We use `enter()` to select the nodes which will need to be created, and add a new paragraph, whose text depends on the data paired with it.
 By default, the nodes and data are paired by index.

 The output, then, is:
 {% highlight js %}